You’re spoiled for choice if you’re looking for international concerts in Japan this year.

 Tickets

 S tickets at the Budokan include arena seats, first-floor seats, and second-floor seats for ¥25,000.
 A seats are situated at the rear of the stage on the second floor and will set you back ¥24,000.
-At the time of writing, tickets for all shows except the 18th and 19th were available via Udo Artists.
+At the time of writing, additional dates were added due to popular demand and were available via Udo Artists.

 Rainbow Disco Club